antipeth/fake-blog/content/about/about1.md

 Anytype is my note-taking and planning software.
 It uses blockchain technology for surprisingly fast sync speeds and is feature-packed.
 Anytype for everything.

-Bitwarden keeps my passwords safe.
+Keepassxc keeps my passwords safe.

-Btrfs-assistant for easier snapshot management.